 How does the 2017 depreciation legislation changes impact property depreciation?

-Owners of affected properties can still claim depreciation deductions on the new plant and equipment assets they purchase for the property directly and any capital works allowance deductions.
+Owners of affected properties can still claim depreciation deductions on the new plant and equipment assets they purchase for the property directly and any capital works deductions.
+On average, capital works deductions make up 85 to 90 per cent of total depreciation claims.

 What’s involved in completing a tax depreciation schedule?